-An inmate may request to view her/her central file (minus the FOIA section) under the supervision of her/her Case Manager by submitting a cop-out to the Unit Team.
-An inmate does not need to submit a FOIA Act Request to the Director of the BOP unless the information requested is in the FOIA Exempt section.
-Likewise, an inmate wishing to review her/her medical file should send a request to Health Services.
+An inmate may request to view his/her central file (minus the FOIA Exempt section) under the supervision of his/her Case Manager by submitting a cop-out to the Unit Team.
+An inmate does not need to submit a FOIA Request to the FOIA Office unless the information requested is in the FOIA Exempt section.
+Likewise, an inmate wishing to review his/her medical file should send a request to Health Services.

-An inmate can request access to the non-disclosable documents in her central file and medical file, or other documents concerning himself that are not in her central file or medical file, by submitting a Freedom of Information Act Request to the Director of the BOP, Attention: FOI Request.
+An inmate can request access to the non-disclosable documents in his central file and medical file, or other documents concerning himself that are not in his central file or medical file, by submitting a Freedom of Information Act Request to the Director of the BOP, Attention: FOI Request.
 A request on the behalf of an inmate by an attorney, for records concerning that inmate, will be treated as a Privacy Act Request if the attorney has forwarded an inmate's written consent to disclose materials.
 If a document is deemed to contain information exempt from disclosure, any reasonable part of the record will be provided to the attorney after the deletion of the exempt portions.